lesserkuma/256M_ROM_Builder/README.md

 Place your ROM files into the `roms` directory.
 The game title that is displayed in the menu will be read from the ROM headers.
 If you want to manually name the games for the menu, use this filename format: `#000 Name.gb`.
 If you want to manually disable SRAM access for a ROM, add another `#` character after the name, e.g. `#008 Mario Land 2#.gb`.
 If you also put save data files (.sav) into the `roms` directory, a full 512 KB .sav file will also be generated for the cartridge.

-The Chinese “zh” version of the menu also lets you use a custom title image loaded from `title.png` which must be an indexed 4-color PNG file with graphics that can fit in up to 35 8x8 tiles in 160×32 pixels.
+The Chinese version of the menu also lets you use a custom title image loaded from `title.png` which must be an indexed 4-color PNG file with graphics that can fit in up to 35 8x8 tiles in 160×32 pixels.
 You also have the option to enter an optional subtitle using the `~` character, like so: `#001 Pokemon Crystal~口袋妖怪水晶.gbc`, or you can place an indexed 2-color PNG file next to your ROM with the same name and dimensions of 160×16 pixels.

 The default output filename contains a unique ROM code.
 This is to make it easier to keep save data backups and their compilation ROMs together without confusion.